dmarissas/world-layoffs-data-project/README.md

 Summarize some key findings here, such as:
 - Top affected countries and industries.
-- Key months or years with peak layoffs.
+- Key years with peak layoffs.
 - Patterns that reveal broader economic or industry trends.

 ## 🚀 Future Work